India sells unicorn dream at city meet

 She gave a speech about the current state of trade and how new ties could benefit both nations in terms of trade and knowledge exchanges.

-Ms Patel and her Indian delegates were in Thailand to attend the May 22–24 seventy-eighth session of the Economic and Social Commission for Asia and the Pacific (Escap), which marked the 75th anniversary of Escap.
+Ms Patel and her Indian delegates were in Thailand to attend the 78th session of the Economic and Social Commission for Asia and the Pacific (Escap) from May 22 to 24.
+The event marked the 75th anniversary of Escap.

 She also visited an Indian community in Bangkok and attended the CEOs Meet, which consisted of 14 leading Indian companies that operate in Thailand and five leading Thai companies that operate in India and Thailand.